colonistio/test/README.md

 - Added score system for the game and used the drawText functionality on game.
 - Added resize functionality
 - Made the ball round

-## After Finishing

-- On your repository create a PR merging your feature branch into your master branch.
-- Add a very good description on what it is, make sure to include video showcasing.
-[Read & apply the best practices](https://medium.com/@hugooodias/the-anatomy-of-a-perfect-pull-request-567382bb6067).
-- Invite collaborators `demiculus` & `goktugyil` to the repo.
-- Request reviews for the PR from `demiculus` & `goktugyil`.

-## Notes

-- Make sure game has state functions like reset, start and pause.
-We should be able to trigger them with `app.reset()` or `app.pause()`.
-- Make sure players or ball uses app.width and app.height values dynamicly, hard coded values will be rejected.

-## Guidelines

-- Break down your commits into the smallest commit that represents a cohesive feature that is in a build-able state.
-- This is a good place to show off your architeture, clean code, modularity, extensibility knowledge.